-It is a common misconception to think that termites don’t fly.
-In actual fact, colonies are formed by reproductive insects called swarmer termites.
+It is a common misconception that termites don’t fly.
+Actually, colonies are formed by reproductive insects called swarmer termites.
 These termites do have wings and they can usually be seen in the spring months.
 If you spot clusters of winged insects or you find piles of shed wings, you are advised to contact a company specializing in termite control as soon as possible.
 Even if turns out not to be termites, you have the peace of mind of being sure.

 Hollow sounding wood

 As termites don’t like to be out in the open, they can’t always be seen on the surface of wooden furniture or fixtures.
 They are much likely to be feeding on the insides because this is where it is dark, humid, and quiet.
 There are many stories of homeowners discovering extensive termite damage to the interior of wooden pieces, even while the outer surfaces remain pristine and untouched.